-IN WITNESS WHEREOF, THE OR this Note to be signed in its name and on its behalf by of the Authority and attested to by the Clerk to the Bo of 2015. , c
+IN WITNESS WHEREOF, THE ORANGE COUNTY FIRE AUTHORITY has caused this Note to be signed in its name and on its behalf by the manual or facsimile signature of the Treasurer of the Authority and attested to by the Clerk to the Board of Directors of the Authority as of the day of 2015.

-[SEAL] ORANGE COUNTY FIRE AUTHORITY
+[SEAL]

 By: Patricia Jakubiak, Treasurer

 Countersigned:

-By:Sherry A.F.
+By: Sherry A.F.
 Wentz, CMC Clerk of the Authority